10 Ways Your “Healthy” Salad Is Making You Gain Weight

 You always order pre-made salads

 Salad joints and other lunch spots offer a huge menu of pre-made salad options, and while these might be convenient and taste great, they could be hiding more fat, sugar, and salt than you realize.
-“Beware of any salads that have crispy or fried foods on top, even if it's chicken,” says Mills.
+Even McDonald’s salads are not always as healthy as you think.
+“Beware of any salads that have crispy or fried foods on top, even if it’s chicken,” says Mills.
 Pay close attention to the ingredients and ask yourself if you’d add those to your salad at home.
 Try these other 17 tips for getting over a weight-loss plateau.

 You assume every salad bar topping is healthy